 That moral dimension has also informed Mighton’s non-fiction books, which deal with the perception, in his view erroneous, that only a minority of students can excel at and love learning math.
 The End of Ignorance: Multiplying Our Human Potential discusses the successes of his JUMP program, which stresses a motivational atmosphere and incremental “drops of knowledge” that end up transforming the mind of a student.

 Mighton has been elected to the Ashoka Fellowship in recognition of his accomplishments as a social entrepreneur and is a fellow of the Fields Institute for Research in Mathematical Sciences.
-He has spoken at the Perimeter Institute and the Bill and Melinda Gates Foundation and has given the keynote address at the Aspen Brain Forum at the invitation of The New York Academy of Sciences.
-In September 2013 he published an article on JUMP Math in Scientific American Mind.
+He has spoken at the Perimeter Institute and the Bill and Melinda Gates Foundation and has given the keynote address at the Aspen Brain Forum at the invitation of The New York Academy of Sciences, and won the 10th Annual Egerton Ryerson Award for Dedication to Public Education in 2016.

 As a playwright, educator and activist, Mighton has worked assiduously to reconcile the worlds of science and art.
 “If the two worlds communicated more,” he says, “we’d have much richer art and science as a result.”